t-neumann/versalignLib/README.md

 *cmake* automatically checks whether AVX2 build support is available and will only produce the shared object if if detects support.

-**Caveat:** You still need to check for AVX2 instruction support during runtime, for more see the **versalignLib** example implementation!
+**Caveat 1:** You still need to check for AVX2 instruction support during runtime, for more see the **versalignLib** example implementation!

+**Caveat 2:** OpenMP support for the AVX2 Kernel is currently disabled and needs more bugfixing!

 ### Build